Hongske/subeta/custom-css/Modernised/README.md

     - Added option `--display-inventory-sendfriend-mobile` to hide the "Send to a Friend" link on an item's detail page in the inventory, but **only on mobile**
 - Restyled **[Pets](https://subeta.net/pets.php)** • [📷 screenshot desktop](screenshots/pages/personal__pets--desktop.png) • [📷 screenshot mobile](screenshots/pages/personal__pets--mobile.png)
   - Modified the pet-dropdown with options so that it's always shown
-  - Added options to hide individual links in the pet-dropdown ([see the display options for pets](#⭐-customising-the-theme))
+  - Added options to hide individual links in the pet-dropdown
-  - Added options to change the font-weight of individual links in the pet-dropdown ([see the font-weight options for pets](#⭐-customising-the-theme))
+  - Added options to change the font-weight of individual links in the pet-dropdown
   - Added option `--number-of-pets` to change the number of pets per row
   - Added icons for hunger and happiness
   - Modified icon for likes